neilotoole/errgroup/README.md

 # errgroupn
 `errgroupn` is a drop-in alternative to Go's wonderful [`sync/errgroup`](https://pkg.go.dev/golang.org/x/sync/errgroup) but limited to `N` goroutines.
-This is useful for interaction with rate-lmited APIs, databases, and the like.
+This is useful for interaction with rate-limited APIs, databases, and the like.

 ## Overview